myBraavos/braavos-account-cairo/README.md

 > pytest

 ## Acknowledgements
-- This project utilzes 2 separate implementations of SHA256 for pre/post regenesis support:
+- This project utilizes 2 separate implementations of SHA256 for pre/post regenesis support:
     - Cairo 0 implementation (as a library call) by the Cartridge team: [cairo-sha256](https://github.com/cartridge-gg/cairo-sha256)
     - Cairo implementation from the [Alexandria](https://github.com/keep-starknet-strange/alexandria) project